samnzay/Kubernetes-for-DevOps/Memo.md

 - Also if you want to `Query` status of your deployment, Cluster health, etc.., you make the request to the API Server and it gives you the response.

 - Which `is good for security`, because `you have only one entrypoint` into the cluster.

+- Another Master Process is `Scheduler`.

+##### Scheduler
+ As Mentioned above, if you send an API Server a request to schedule a new Pod, `API Server after it validates your request`, `it will actually hand it over to the Scheduler` in order to start a new application Pod on one of the Worker Nodes.

+ - And of course instead of randomly assigning to any Node, Scheduler has this whole intelligent on deciding on which specific Worker Node the next Node will be scheduled.

+ - So, first it will look at your request and see, how much resources the application you want to schedule will need, how much CPU , how much RAM, and then it's gonna go through the Worker Node and se the available resources on each one of them.

+ And if it sees that `one Node is least busy` and `has most resources available`, It will schedule a new pod on that Node.

+ >**Note**: Scheduler `just decides` on which Node a new Pod should be scheduled.
+The process that actually does scheduling that actually starts that Pod with a container, is the `Kubelet`.
+Kubelet gets the request from the Scheduler and execute the request on that Node.

+ - Another crutial component is the `Controller Manager`.